Learn how to access your Analytics Dashboard and best practices for customizing it to suit your business needs.

 Edit or Delete a Card

-If you would like to change or delete a card after configuring it, simply click on the ellipsis (...) in the upper right and select Edit or Delete from the dropdown.
+If you want to edit or delete a card after configuring it, simply click on the ellipsis (...) in the upper right and select Edit or Delete from the dropdown.

 If you're not sure where to start when building a new view, here are a few recommendations for key metrics to keep an eye on.